 I like the look of an extra thick, contrasting valance for a fresh, modern look.
-These are beautiful window treatments for sliding glass doors, but they're also fairly expensive.
+These are beautiful window treatments for sliding glass doors.

 Custom drapes are the most luxurious curtains for sliding glass doors and wide windows.
-They don't glide quite as easily as vertical blinds, but they add much more softness and style.
 Custom drapes are available in the widest range of colors and patterns, as well as a variety of liner options to fit your needs.

 Bali custom drapes are made with extremely high standards and careful attention to detail.
 Things like mitered corners with corner weights, double-turned hems, and pattern-matched seams make these curtains several steps above the readymade kind.
 And since you can order them in custom widths and lengths, you can make sure they are a perfect fit for your wide window or patio door.

-Made of natural materials like bamboo, jute, grass, and woven wood, natural drapes are an excellent choice for bringing in an outdoor element with your windows and sliding glass door curtains.
-They're environmentally friendly, distinctive, and affordable, and they pair perfectly with Bali Natural Shades so you can keep your window treatments cohesive throughout the house.
+Made of natural materials like bamboo, jute, grass, and woven wood, natural drapes are an excellent choice for bringing in an outdoor element.
+They're environmentally friendly, unique, and pair perfectly with Bali Natural Shades.
 I like them with 60% fullness (as opposed to the standard 10%), so they still have a full drapery look when closed.

-Shutters are one of the more high-end options for wide windows and patio doors, but they're well worth it.
+Shutters are one of the more high-end options for sliding glass door blinds, but they're well worth it.
 They're gorgeous, durable, easy to clean, and did I mention gorgeous?!
-They can be ordered on a bypass track system, where two or more panels slide and pass each other, in humidity-resistant composite or 100% North American hardwood.
+They can be ordered on a bypass track system (where two or more panels slide and pass each other), in humidity-resistant composite, or 100% North American hardwood.
 I think these would also be awesome as closet doors (in fact, now my wheels are turning for an upgrade to our master bedroom closet).